kr45732/rust-query-api/examples/examples.md

 ### [example_4.json](https://github.com/kr45732/rust-query-api/blob/main/examples/example_4.json)
 - Request /underbin?key=KEY
-- Meaning: get all new bins that were cheaper than the lowest bin of the previous API update.
-Experimental and still being improved.
+- Meaning: get all new bins that make at least one million in profit compared to the lowest bin of the previous API update.
+Experimental and still being improved

 ### [example_5.json](https://github.com/kr45732/rust-query-api/blob/main/examples/example_5.json)
 - Request /average_auction?key=KEY&time=1639241919048&step=60
 - Meaning: get average auction prices from the unix timestamp 1639241919048 to the present.
-Average sales by hour.
+Average sales by hour